SafaErden/Weather-App/README.md

 # Project: Weather App
 A simple weather application which you can search for a location and get that location's weather informations.
 This project is built with HTML, CSS & Javascript.
-Also, openweatherAPI is used to fetch the wearther information for selected location.
+Also, openweatherAPI is used to fetch the weather information for the selected location.

 <br />
 <p align="center">